-NOTE: This policy does not apply to homeless applicants in item (3) below.
+NOTE: This policy does not apply to homeless applicants.
+See item (3) below.

-The maximum allowable payment for the AG is determined at the time of application and remains the same during the 30 day period of eligibility.
-Therefore, when the AG is found eligible for more than one shelter payment within the 30 day period of eligibility, the original maximum allowable payment must be observed.
+The maximum allowable payment for the AG is determined at the time of application and remains the same during the 30-day period of eligibility.
+Therefore, when the AG is found eligible for more than one shelter payment within the 30-day period of eligibility, the original maximum allowable payment cannot be exceeded.

-a.
-Rent

-(1) Applicants Facing Eviction
+- a.
+Rent - (1) Applicants Facing Eviction